-- Urgently increase funding for women's rights organisations to support women's empowerment programmes.
+- 1. - Urgently increase funding for women's rights organisations to support women's empowerment programmes.
 Despite strong commitments from donors and the international community, there is an unacceptable deficit in funding for women's rights, including women's economic empowerment.
-Increasing funding for women's rights organisations is to vital to building their capacity and service provision. - Support economic empowerment programmes that include men in their programme design.
+Increasing funding for women's rights organisations is to vital to building their capacity and service provision. - 2.
+Support economic empowerment programmes that include men in their programme design.
 Such programmes should help to promote positive changes in gender norms by raising men's awareness of women's rights, including violence against women and girls.
 To be effective, engaging with men must go alongside support for women and be measured by positive outcomes for women.

-- Goals to 'leave no one behind' and will also help manage the current trend of populations in extreme poverty being conflict-affected by effectively responding to women being disproportionately affected by poverty and conflict, with the convergence of those populations.
-Whilst challenging, investing in marginalised women can help bring significant improvements to them and their families. - 4.
-Support holistic and integrated programming to ensure that programmes effectively respond to women's multiple and complex needs and their market realities.
+- Target the most marginalised women.
+This is key to delivering on commitments through the Global Goals to 'leave no one behind' and will also help manage the current trend of populations in extreme poverty being conflict-affected by effectively responding to women being disproportionately affected by poverty and conflict, with the convergence of those populations.
+Whilst challenging, investing in marginalised women can help bring significant improvements to them and their families. - Support holistic and integrated programming to ensure that programmes effectively respond to women's multiple and complex needs and their market realities.
 For example, ensuring that income generation and livelihood support are part of a range of services including: decision-making support; women-friendly, safe spaces; health services; legal and justice services. - Listen to the needs of marginalised women and actively include them in the design, implementation and review of economic empowerment programmes.
 This is not only a critical part of influencing decision-making, but also helps to ensure that programmes respond to women's varied needs.
 Training women to conduct market-assessments, for example, helps to build their capacity as well as provide a more localised and gender-sensitive approach.